s3researchlab/qmood4j/README.md

  - **Interpreted as:** Interpreted as the average across all classes, where a method can exhibit polymorphic behavior if it is overridden by one or more descendent classes
  - **Calculated As:** Average Number

-### Class Interface Size (CIS)

- - **Design Property:** Messaging
- - **Description:** A count of the number of public methods that are available as services to other classes.
-This is a measure of the services that a class provides.
- - **Interpreted as:** It is a count of the number of public methods in a class, including abstract and static.
- - **Calculated As:** Average across all classes in a design

 ### Number of Methods (NOM)

  - **Design Property:** Complexity